FEA 2019: Messe Frankfurt India hosts the Fitness extravaganza of the year in New Delhi

 Other winners who received the FEA trophy were Mr Vinay Sangwan, Dr Anmol Jogani and Smita Dave Nagannawar as Iconic Personal Trainers, Ms Avni Kaul for dietician category and Nutan Khimasiya for the nutritionist category.
 Within the fitness innovation categories, Instafitness obtained the award for Online Training App, Angel Wellness for Health & Fitness Program and Nitrro for a special jury award as Gym Chain of the Year.

 One of the most interesting segments, however, was the launch of the world’s first non-alcoholic Protein Beer by German brand – JoyBräu.
 With 21g of protein per 0.33l bottle, the innovative functional beverage with its unique recipe can be a delicious and refreshing alternative to a protein shake.
-Also making news at FEA was the book-launch of Super-human 1.0 by Rajat Behl which guidelines a 21 day plan to reverse diseases, loose weight and look 10 years younger.
+Also making news at FEA was the book-launch of Super-human 1.0 by Rajat Behl which guidelines a 21-day plan to reverse diseases, lose weight and look 10 years younger.

 The extravagant night saw the attendance of well-known gyms and related brands such as TechnoGym, Matrix, KFS, Fitline, Anytime Fitness, Gymline, Inbody India Pvt Ltd, SBS Spa, JoyBräu GmbH together with renowned faces such as former supermodel and Miss India Ruchitra Makhni, actress and web-series sensation Paniz Rehnama, celebrity trainer Radhika Karle and the famed ‘Indian Arnold’ – Suhas Khamkar who added glamour to the night.